Palm CoastEast Coast Northern Florida

 MEDICAL AND HEALTHCARE

 Florida Hospital-Flagler opened in 2002.
 It is a well-equipped, progressive hospital with a healthy range of services.
-There at least 19 different specialties represented, inpatient and outpatient surgical services (including DaVinci robotic surgery), emergency care, support services, hospice care, a walk-in clinic, and some home health care.
+There at least 19 different specialties represented, inpatient and outpatient surgical services (including DaVinci robotic surgery), emergency care, support services, hospice care, a walk-in clinic, and some home health care near communities built by new home builders in Palm Coast.

 Palm Coast is nicknamed the Pebble Beach of the East for its spectacular oceanfront golf courses.
 There are seven golf courses in Palm Coast; private, semi-private and public.
 The Palm Coast Tennis Center is a new state-of-the-art tennis facility with 10 HydroGrid clay courts and tennis amenities.
 Tennis tournaments, competitions, and clinics take place year-round.
 Freshwater and saltwater fishing are very popular because of the large variety of fish found in the area.
 Naturalist’s have 44 parks and nature preserves to explore in Palm Coast.
 Most have walking and biking trails.
 The Princess Place preserve offers horseback riding.
 Kayaking is a popular water sport and the quietness of the sport encourages dolphin, manatee and bird sightings.
 Kayaks, canoes, and bikes are available for rent in Palm Coast, Florida.